veit/python-basics-tutorial/docs/test/tox.rst

 If you want to use ``uv sync`` with a ``uv.lock`` file for a Tox environment, you must change the runner for this Tox environment to ``uv-venv-lock-runner``.
-You should also use the extras configuration in such environments to instruct ``uv`` to install the specified extras, for example:
+You should also use the dependency_groups configuration in such environments to instruct ``uv`` to install the specified dependency group, for example:

 .. code-block:: ini
    :caption: tox.ini

    [testenv]
    runner = uv-venv-lock-runner
-   extras =
-       dev
+   dependency_groups = dev
    commands = pytest

-``dev`` uses the ``uv-venv-lock-runner`` and uses ``uv sync`` to install dependencies in the environment with the ``dev`` extras.
+``dev`` uses the ``uv-venv-lock-runner`` and uses ``uv sync`` to install dependencies in the environment with the ``dev`` dependency group.